 This practical "hands-on" unit will teach the essential skills of installing, using, and supporting operating systems and its administrative features.
 This unit provides students with the necessary training to ensure proficiency in client-server systems installation, utilization, and troubleshooting.

-- Server technologies and infrastructure
+- Server technologies and architectures

-- Server services and client services
+- Server and client services

-- Server configuration and maintenance
+- Server configuration and management

 - Administrative domains